Carloco1980/Carloco1980/README.md

 ### Nexus Ecosystem

-A modular ecosystem of reusable WordPress components designed to accelerate digital projects.
+A modular ecosystem of reusable components designed to accelerate the development of digital solutions for WordPress and institutional platforms.

-Current repositories:
+Current repositories include:

 - Nexus Theme
 - OIID Explorer